 UPDATE 1/5/23 - Pinterest reader Jess W. said, "I use the GF Americas Test Kitchen flour blend that I make up in large quantities and add the teaspoon of xanthan gum.
 Works awesome; my family loves them!"

 UPDATE 1/19/23 - I tested this recipe with my DIY Gluten Free All Purpose Gum Free Flour Blend, and it worked really well!

 I used these guidelines to maintain consistency through each flour test:

 - The same recipe for each.

 - I used the same

 cookie sheetlined with clean parchment paper for each test and the same size biscuit cutter for each biscuit.
 Each dough was pressed down to 1 ½ inches high for all the biscuits.

 If you have been wondering what is the best gluten free flour blend for biscuits, I have the answer for you!
 Of the gluten-free flour blends I tested, Cup4Cup gluten-free flour was the best in this biscuit recipe.
 Every brand performed well, and they all had nice flaky layers, but none rose as high or tasted as light and fluffy as the Cup4Cup flour blend.

 Pillsbury Gluten Free Flour Blend also worked really well and puffed up nicely.

 I found Just About Food Gluten Free Whole Grain Flour for about $5 a bag at our local Grocery Outlet store.
-I figured it was worth trying because the blend was whole grain and healthier than many starchy mixes.
+It was worth trying because the blend was whole grain and healthier than many starchy mixes.
 This brand of gluten free flour was so bad and left such a bad taste in the biscuits I tossed the bag and biscuits.
 Don't buy it if you see this one.